OleHolmNielsen/GPAW-benchmark-2023/README.md

 ---------------------------------------

 EasyBuild version 4.7.1 (and later) contains the ``intel-2022a`` toolchain which is used to build GPAW.
-The intel toolchain contains the following modules with software offered by Intel:
+The ``intel`` toolchains contain the following modules with software offered by Intel:

 ```
 icc, ifort, imkl, impi